 Round 4: Product Presentation

-This is another round where Shopify takes the upper hand.
-You have zoom-effects for your product pictures, videos, and find add all kinds of external apps for photo and video galleries or customer reviews.
+There are also zoom-effects for your product pictures and videos, and you can find all kinds of external apps for photo and video galleries or customer reviews.
 They have even launched an Augmented Reality app recently that almost makes your product come alive.

 Shopify’s AR app